NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

         -o run_ba/run

-For very large images, the number of interest points and matches per tile (whose size is 1024 pixels on the side) should decrease from the above.
+For very large images, the number of interest points and matches per tile (whose size is 1024 pixels on the side) should be decreased from the above.

 Controlling where interest points are placed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^